SamanthaYoong/Netflix-Pricing-Tier-LTV-Experiment-Merged-Test-of-Feature-Price-Impact/README.md

 ### 1. 📈 **Primary Hypothesis – LTV Impact**

 - **H₀**: No significant difference in average LTV between Premium and Standard tiers.
-- **H₁**: Premium tier is at least 15% higher average projected LTV compared to the Standard tier, with churn not exceeding 1.2x that of the Standard tier.
+- **H₁**: Premium tier is at least 15% higher average projected LTV compared to the Standard tier.

 ### 2. 📈 **Secondary Hypothesis – Churn Risk**

-- **H₀**: Churn rate remains the same or lower for Premium tier.
+- **H₀**: Churn rate remains the same or lower for the Premium tier.
-- **H₁**: Churn rate is significantly higher in Premium, potentially offsetting revenue gains.
+- **H₁**: Churn rate for the Premium tier is at least 1.5x higher in Premium, potentially offsetting revenue gains by 5-10%.

-### 3. 📈 **Tertiary Hypothesis – Feature Value**
+### 3. 📈 **Behavioral Hypothesis – User Response**

-- **H₀**: New feature does not improve retention or conversion.
+- **H₀**: Retention and conversion remain the same or fall slightly, while the downgrade rate increases.
-- **H₁**: Feature increases retention/conversion enough to justify price.
+- **H₁**: Premium tier boosts LTV by at least 10%, driven by:

-### 4. 📈 **Behavioral Hypothesis – User Response**
+          ≥ 10% increase in conversion rate

-- **H₀**: Retention and conversion remain the same or fall slightly, while downgrade rate increases.
+          ≥ 15% decrease in downgrade rate
-- **H₁**: Premium tier boosts LTV via higher retention, conversion, and lower downgrade rate.
+  	.. despite the higher monthly price of $29.99

 ---